-The deadline to book childcare is Monday, 11th December 2023.
+The deadline to book childcare has been extended to midday on Monday, 18th December 2023.
 Spaces are limited, so book early to guarantee your spot.

 There are three excellent hosted dinner options this year at 7pm on Thursday, 4th January, all within less than a 15-minute walk from the Oxford Town Hall.
 Spaces are limited, so book early to avoid disappointment!

 Wilding, hosted by Pasture for Life – a delicious two-course meal, featuring locally sourced PfL-certified beef, and including a non-alcoholic beverage.
 Vegetarian or vegan options available.

 No 1 Ship Street, hosted by the Real Farming Trust – a celebratory two-course meal, featuring locally sourced ingredients, and including a beer or glass of wine.
 Vegan option available.

 CHICK PEA – an informal, buffet style meal featuring the very best of locally sourced, seasonal ingredients, with slow cooked lamb from Hampton Gay Farm.
 Includes a glass of hot spiced apple juice or cold ginger or blackcurrant kombucha.
 Vegetarian and vegan option available.